 Epilepsy and pregnancy: What you need to know

-The combination of epilepsy and pregnancy might seem risky, but the odds are in your favor.
+If you have epilepsy becoming pregnant might seem risky.
+But the odds are in your favor.
 Find out how to promote a healthy pregnancy.By Mayo Clinic Staff

-Epilepsy during pregnancy can pose some unique concerns.
-However, most women who have epilepsy deliver healthy babies.
-If you have epilepsy and are considering pregnancy, here's what you need to know.
+Epilepsy during pregnancy raises special concerns.
+While most people who have epilepsy deliver healthy babies, you might need special care during your pregnancy.
+Here's what you need to know.

-Does epilepsy make it more difficult to conceive?
+Does epilepsy make it more difficult to become pregnant?

 How does epilepsy affect pregnancy?